webhookdb/webhookdb-cli/MANUAL.md

 `--org, -o=""`: Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

+## `roll-key`

+Roll the API key used to access this integration.
+Only relevant for certain integrations.

+`--integration, -i=""`: Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+Run webhookdb integrations list to see a list of all your integrations.

+`--org, -o=""`: Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

 ## `stats`

 Get statistics about webhooks for this integration.